 In addition, pain receptors in the brain seem to develop a type of pain memory and become allergic, meaning they can overreact to painful and painless signals.

-There are probably numerous reasons that lead to these changes, and thus become causes of fibromyalgia, including:
+There are probably numerous reasons that lead to these changes and thus become causes of fibromyalgia, including:

-- Genetics causes of fibromyalgia:
+- Genetic causes of fibromyalgia:

 - Infection may become one of the fibromyalgia causes:

 Some conditions may worsen or be the initial cause of fibromyalgia.